Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-3.md

 "Ardex!
 Here!"
 Bella tried again.

 He couldn't hear.
-Forunately, he was close enough now to _see_.
+Fortunately, he was close enough now to _see_.

 His panic multiplied.
 He dashed straight into the invisible wall, as if pure willpower could shatter it.
 It did not even bend.

 Once Ardex had pulled himself out of the dirt again, he asked Bella many questions, but she could hear none of them.
 The wall dampened every sound.
 It made the world feel dull, your ears sick and your eyes tired.

+Not just dull.
+Without a connection to the spider web of life, Bella was _nothing_.

 "Keep breathing fire!
 Do big ones!
 QUICK!"

 She made wild gestures with her fading paws, hoping he'd understand.
 But she barely understood herself.
 How could Ardex do this?
 How could this bypass the wall?
 How did she communicate _that_?

 Instead, doubt and indecision passed over his face, and then Ardex waved goodbye and left her to wither alone.
+So much for being a family and sticking together.